AcunatomyConditionsAnkle & Foot Pain

 Plantar Fasciitis Responds

-Plantar fasciitis that hasn't responded to orthotics or stretching often involves active trigger points in the gastrocnemius and soleus that maintain tension on the plantar fascia from above.
+Plantar fasciitis that resists orthotics often involves gastrocnemius and soleus trigger points loading the fascia from above.

 03